marklogic-community/smart-mastering-core/README.md

 [file RFEs and bugs on GitHub][issue tracker].
 If you'd like to discuss this project with Product Management, contact [community-requests@marklogic.com][requests].

+### Project Status

+Smart Mastering Core is a MarkLogic Community project and is not a supported product.
+Help is available on Stack Overflow, but no commitments are made about responses.

 ### Instructions

 In your project's `build.gradle` file, add this to the `buildscript` section: